-Brit Manuela Flaunts Rock Hard Abs In Tie-Dye Bandeau Swimsuit
+Brit Manuela Flaunts Rock-Hard Abs In Tie-Dye Bandeau Swimsuit

-Brit Manuela flaunted her bombshell body in another steamy photo that was shared on her Instagram feed.
-The Thursday morning update was comprised of two images that showed her clad in a sexy swimsuit.
+Brit Manuela flaunted her enviable physique in another steamy update that was shared on her Instagram feed.
+The Thursday morning post was comprised of two images that showed her clad in a sexy swimsuit.

 The first image in the series captured Brit posed outside on a sunny day.
-The model appeared in front of a clear glass balcony that overlooked a sidewalk and a few trees that were filled with pink flowers.
+The model appeared in front of a clear glass railing that overlooked a sidewalk and a few trees that were filled with pink flowers.
 It looked to be a beautiful day, and the sun was shining brightly overhead.
-Brit gazed into the distance with a smile on her face and tucked one arm near her side and the opposite near her hip.
+Brit gazed into the distance with a smile on her face.
+She tucked one arm near her side and bent the opposite elbow, bringing her hand up near her shoulder.
 She flaunted her bombshell body in a sizzling swim set while a tag in the post indicated that it was from Oh Polly Swim.

-On her upper-half, she sported a suit that boasted a blue and white tie-dye pattern, which has been really trendy this summer.
-The suit featured a bandeau cut and showed off Brit’s toned shoulders and arms.
-The side of the piece tied in bows, and the strings fell near her ribs.
-The bottom of the garment had a thick band that was tight on her top, and the sexy cut allowed her to flaunt her sculpted abs.
+On her upper half, she sported a bikini top that boasted a blue, green and white tie-dye pattern, which has been really trendy this summer.
+The item featured a bandeau cut and showed off Brit’s toned shoulders and arms.
+The sides of the piece tied in bows, and the strings fell near her ribs.
+The bottom of the garment had a thick band, and the sexy cut allowed her to flaunt her sculpted abs.

-Instead of a pair of traditional bikini bottoms, she opted for a skirt that matched her top.
-The garment was tight on her midsection and it stretched over her navel and drew attention to her toned tummy.
+Over what appeared to be a pair of traditional bikini bottoms, she wore a skirt that matched her top.
+The garment was snug on her midsection and stretched over her navel, drawing attention to her toned tummy.
 Brit showed off her shapely thighs thanks to the skirt’s short cut.
 Like the sides of her top, the bottom boasted a pair of strings that hit near her thighs.
-The second image in the series captured Brit in the same, sexy set, but she posed with her body in profile.
+The second image in the series captured Brit in the same sexy set, but she posed with her body mostly in profile.

 The model styled her long, brunette tresses with a middle part and pulled her hair back in a low ponytail.
-She wore a few loose strands around the frame of her face and accessorized the look with a delicate necklace.
-In the caption of the post, Brit plugged Oh Polly Swim and added a few emoji to the end of her words.
+She had a few loose tendrils framing her face and accessorized the look with a delicate necklace.
+In the caption of the post, Brit plugged Oh Polly Swim and added some emoji to the end of her words.

-The post has garnered over 17,000 likes and 600-plus comments from her adoring fans.
+The update has garnered over 17,000 likes and 600-plus comments from her adoring fans.

 “Love this set babe.
 Can’t wait to discover the full collection,” one follower complimented.